Security

 • /usr/src/app/log

-For example, you might map these to a specific place on your host.
+You might map these to a specific place on your host (apart from /run which should be a tmpfs mount).
 In docker-compose:

 volumes: